DLibatique/LATN102-S20/_pages/schedule-DM.md

 ## Week 3

 ### Monday, February 3
-- Participles
+- Relative Clauses
-- **Homework (due before class)**:  Read the section on participles in preparation for quiz #5.
+- **Homework (due before class)**:  Read and study the section on relative clauses in preparation for quiz #5.
 Continue reviewing [vocabulary](https://libatique.info/LATN102-S20/vocab/master-LATN101/) from last semester for quiz #6. **Translation #1 due**.

 ### Wednesday, February 5
-- Morphology of Participles
+- Relative Clauses (cont'd)
 - Composition Workshop
 - **Homework (due before class)**:
 Study [vocabulary](https://libatique.info/LATN102-S20/vocab/master-LATN101/) from last semester for quiz #6.
-Begin working on composition for the workshop.
+Begin working on the composition for the workshop.

 ### Friday, February 7
-- Review of Participles
+- Participles
-- **Homework (due before class)**:
-Review the morphology of participles for quiz #7. **Composition #1 due**.
+- **Homework (due before class)**:  Review the morphology of relative clauses in preparation for quiz #7. **Composition #1 due**.

 ## Week 4

 ### Monday, February 10
-- Relative Clauses
+- Morphology of Participles
-- **Homework (due before class)**:  Read and study the section on relative clauses in preparation for quiz #8.
+- **Homework (due before class)**:
+Read and study the section on participles for quiz #8.

 ### Wednesday, February 12
-- Relative Clauses (cont'd)
+- Review of Participles
 - **Homework (due before class)**:
-Review the morphology of relative clauses in preparation for quiz #9.
+Review the morphology of participles for quiz #9.

 ### Friday, February 14
 - Review